-To make ownership changes, sign in to capitalone360.com with your Customer Number/Saver ID (Username) and PIN, click on your account(s) and then click on the ‘Account Details’ tab.
+To make ownership changes, sign in to capitalone360.com, click on your account(s) and then click on the ‘Account Details’ tab.

 If you choose to fill out the ‘Certification of Trust Opens a new window’ form instead of registering online Opens a new window, you can return it along with any supporting documentation one of three ways:

 Please note, we are unable to register your account(s) as an Irrevocable Living Trust.